tuftsceeo/Tufts_Create3_Examples/Projects/OpenMV/README.md

 ```
 cd Tufts_Create3_Examples-main/Projects/OpenMV
 ```
-2. Edit the namespace in the file to match your robot's namespace
+2. Edit the namespace in the files to match your robot's namespace
 3. Run the scripts with
 ```
 cd python3 [script_name].py